The Claude Code leak in four charts: half a million lines, three accidents, forty tools

 Part of Teaching an AI Agent to Make Beautiful Charts

 Version 2.1.88 of @anthropic-ai/claude-code hit npm on March 31, 2026 with a production source map still attached.
-The Register reports security researcher Chaofan Shou spotted the exposure early Tuesday; the map pointed at a zip archive on Anthropic’s Cloudflare R2 storage, and decompressing it recovered the full TypeScript tree.
-Within hours the story was everywhere.
+Security researcher Chaofan Shou spotted the exposure; the map pointed at a zip archive on Anthropic’s Cloudflare R2 storage, and decompressing it recovered the full TypeScript tree.
 Anthropic told reporters the same thing it tells everyone after these slips: packaging mistake, human error, no customer credentials in the bundle.
-Fair enough, but once the artifact was out, the internet did what the internet does.
+One early GitHub mirror collected over 41,500 forks before the company had time to respond.
+Mirrors are faster than statements.

-I pulled one mirror of 2.1.88, counted 512,664 lines across 1,884 TypeScript and TSX files, and split the same snapshot four ways below.
+I pulled one mirror of 2.1.88, counted 512,664 lines across 1,884 TypeScript and TSX files, and split the snapshot four ways below.
 None of this is an official Anthropic drop.
 It is a frozen tarball people can agree on while the fork count climbs.
-Below: the directory tree, the leak timeline (including the dress rehearsal), the odd buddy/ corner, and the forty tool modules, plus a short closing section on how the charts were built.

 The money is in the plumbing, not the keynote slide